theodi/bimble/README.md

 Github OAuth Token
 ------------------

-The following environment variables should be set in a .env file in order to use this app.
+The following environment variables should be set in a `.env` file in order to use this app.

     GITHUB_OAUTH_TOKEN='your-oauth-token-for-your-app'

 To generate this token, run `./generate_oauth_token.rb` and follow the instructions.
+You'll need to be on a machine with a web browser.